HoldenCreative/wp_weeverapps/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.3.6

-Weever Apps Administrator Component for Wordpress: http://weeverapps.com/
+Weever Apps: Turn your site into a true HTML5 'web app' for iPhone, Android and Blackberry - weeverapps.com

 == Description ==